This Lonicera nitida hedge in a local Somerset car park is a prime example of how good this hedge plant looks despite neglect!

 It is growing happily on pretty bad soil right next to a concrete parking area: deeply compacted clay that bakes to a brick in summer and is underwater for days at a time in winter.
 It is never mulched or fed, and the worst weeds are ripped out every few years at best.

-As you can see, the base is regularly sprayed with puddle mud, which is a rich source of engine oil, car wash detergents, and bits of plastic.
-Thanks to this nutritious diet, it is leafy right down to the ground:
+The base is regularly sprayed with car park puddle mud, which is a rich source of the three essential plant nutrients: engine oil, detergents, and bits of plastic.

 If we poke our heads inside the hedge, we can see how the branches’ layering property achieves this (the base of the hedge can’t be seen, but it is around the right-hand edge of the below pic):